Jenštejn Castle: Type of the castle

 Jenštejn was founded as a water castle in valley on a low sandstone rock.
 The deep, rock-cut moat could be filled with water from several lakes at Vinoř Creek at any time.
 Today, the moat is backfilled and built up by recent buildings.

 An unusual oval shape excelled in the castle's layout and the 28-meter-high tower is the first visible part of the castle.
 A castle core has a triangular shape.The oldest building structure is located only in a sub-part of Bergfried and the adjacent part of the wall, which is lined with smaller stones.
 Three palace wings surrounded the small courtyard.
 The north disappeared almost without a trace, because the rock below was largely excavated.
 From the front palace on the east side stood a part of the courtyard wall with arched entrance to the basement.
 A small fragment of the portal lining in the same wall illustrates the height of the original entrance.
 The courtyard and parts of the side walls have been preserved from the third palace.
 The dominant feature of the preserved part of the castle is a 28-meter-high round tower on which are three coats of arms of the owners carved from sandstone are placed at the entrance.
 On the second floor of the tower is a chapel on a circular ground plan.
 A wooden spiral staircase leads through the tower.
 Remains of the circumferential walls of the former palace are preserved in the courtyard.
-The tower was raised by Jan of Jenštejn, which can be see in follow-up of narrower upper part to the wider lower one.
+The tower was raised by Jan of Jenštejn, which can be seen in follow-up of narrower upper part to the wider lower one.
 This was used as a walkway for guards, later it was converted to a covered gallery.
 The original entrance was on the first floor after a drawbridge, but later a new one was created on the ground floor.
 The tower was covered with a stone helmet with four dormers, the remains of the roofing can be seen on the old engravings (still visible on 19th century engravings).